 Egypt Air Flight 990 (MS990) was a regularly scheduled flight from Los Angeles International Airport, United States, to Cairo International Airport, Egypt, with a stop at John F. Kennedy International Airport, New York City.
 On October 31, 1999, the Boeing 767 operating the route crashed into the Atlantic Ocean about 60 miles (100 km) south of Nantucket Island, Massachusetts, killing all 217 passengers and crew on board.
 The National Transportation Safety Board reports that the official probable cause of the crash was a deliberate action by the relief first officer.

-As the crash occurred in international waters, it was investigated by the Ministry of Civil Aviation’s Egyptian Civil Aviation Agency (ECAA) per International Civil Aviation Organization Annex 13.
+As the crash occurred in international waters, it was investigated by the Egyptian Civil Aviation Agency (ECAA) per International Civil Aviation Organization Annex 13.
 As the ECAA lacked the resources of the much larger U.S. National Transportation Safety Board (NTSB), the Egyptian government asked the NTSB to handle the investigation.
 Two weeks after the crash, the NTSB proposed handing the investigation over to the Federal Bureau of Investigation, as the evidence suggested that a criminal act had taken place and that the crash was intentional rather than accidental.
 This proposal was unacceptable to the Egyptian authorities, and hence the NTSB continued to lead the investigation.
 As the evidence of a deliberate crash mounted, the Egyptian government reversed its earlier decision and the ECAA launched its own investigation.
 The two investigations came to very different conclusions:

 - the ECAA determined that the incident was caused by mechanical failure of the aircraft’s elevator control system.